Novel Synopsis: How to Write a Synopsis for your Novel

-- The short synopsis of power starts with SETTING – when and where the story is set.
+- Start with the SETTING – when and where the story is set.

-- Then we explain the first PROBLEM that the protagonist faces and introduce the ANTAGONIST who is causing the problem.
+- Introduce the ANTAGONIST who is causing the problem.

-- We show how and why the protagonist sets out on their QUEST.
+- Show how and why the protagonist sets out on their QUEST.

-- We describe the chronological sequence of GUARDIANS (friends, enemies, clues, events etc.) that the PROTAGONIST deals with.
+- Describe the chronological sequence of GUARDIANS (friends, enemies, clues, events etc.) that the PROTAGONIST deals with.

-- We describe how CONFLICT (internal or external) complicates the protagonist’s QUEST.
+- Explain how CONFLICT (internal or external) complicates the protagonist’s QUEST.

-- Finally we show how the protagonist completes their quest and to what extent they reach their PRIZE/GOAL.
+- Finally, show how the protagonist completes their quest and to what extent they reach their PRIZE/GOAL.